Ramen Japanese noodle soup is possible with German ingredients

 • Potatoes (small cubes)

-• Mushrooms (champignons, porcini mushrooms, ... - cut into thin slices so that the mushrooms soak up the broth well)
+• Mushrooms (champignons, porcini, ... — slice thin so they soak up more broth)

 • Egg (raw or cooked)